hengistwang/Blog/content/posts/2-Gentoo-Install.md

 ## II.
 Installing stage3 {#ii-dot-installing-stage3}

-Download the stage3 from Gento's website and put it in the /mnt/gentoo
+Download the stage3 from Gentoo's website and put it in the /mnt/gentoo

 ```bash
 # unpack it